brianbuckles1/CS120/Final/ReadMe.md

 Staying on track was not an issue for me.
 My issue was thinking too much about the mechanics and all the things I could do instead of focusing on the base game.
 I had to cut alot of features that I wanted to add because I didn't have enough time.
+My mind kept adding "what if" and "this would be cool".

 ## Milestones
 - The gladiator can take damage by the enemy sprite running into the gladiator hit box